Council Service Centers

 UNIT Financing Information

-Here are some simple suggestions you will want to keep in mind if your pack, troop, or post plan on a money earning project, (more detailed information available upon request).
+Here are some simple suggestions you will want to keep in mind if your pack, troop, crew, lab, or post plan on a money earning project, (more detailed information available upon request).

-2. Before you start a money earning project, be sure to file the simple applications for approval available through the Service Center.
+2. Before you start a money earning project, be sure to file the simple application for approval available through the Scouting Centers.

 3. Camp Card sales in the spring, and popcorn sales in the fall are two council board approved fundraising projects.